aetherknight/fractal-rs/README.md

 A few rules about contributed code:

-* In general, contributions should work on the current stable release of Rust.
+* Contributions should work on the current stable release of Rust.
 If you want to use a nightly Rust feature, we should discuss the approach (eg, can it be made optional, does it provide a huge performance improvement, etc.).
 * Use [rustfmt](https://github.com/rust-lang-nursery/rustfmt) to format your
   code before committing.
+* Keep all `use` statements together and let `rustfmt` keep them sorted.
+* Take care of compiler and clippy lints before merging.
-* Write tests where it makes sense to do so (ie, test behaviors and functionality that could change as a side-effect of some other change), but do not fret about it.
+* Write tests where it makes sense to do so (ie, test behaviors and functionality that could change as a side-effect of some other change, and test highly numeric code), but do not fret about it.
-* Try to keep the `use` statements lexicographically sorted, with std and crate modules grouped together, and local modules grouped together after them.

 ## License